 Translation: Low-Fat=High Sugar & Calories

 The problem with eliminating ingredients from foods is that you need to replace them with something.
 In the case of low-fat and fat-free foods, most manufacturers use extra sugar to fill in the flavor-gap left when fat is removed or reduced.
-Increasing the sugar content may make the low-fat versions more palatable, but it also increases the calorie count to equal or exceed the full-fat varieties.
+Increasing the sugar content may make the low-fat versions more palatable, but it also increases the calorie count to equal or sometimes even more than the full-fat varieties.

 When you’re faced with choosing between two products that have equal calories but one has a balance of fat and sugar and the other has excessive sugar but not fat, pass up the fat-free option.
 According to an experiment outlined in the Daily Mail, you’ll lose more weight cutting down on sugar than by eliminating fat.
 Plus, a healthy diet includes both sugar and fat to help you function normally.

 One other issue to keep in mind when contemplating reduced fat products is that they may eliminate or reduce healthy fats.
 Cooking Light points out that low-fat peanut butter, for instance, has less fat overall than regular peanut butter, but the regular variety includes monounsaturated fats that are actually good for you.
-The solution instead of eating low-fat peanut butter is to opt for a natural peanut butter that hasn’t had extra oils added to it.
+The solution instead of eating low-fat peanut butter is to opt for a natural peanut butter that doesn’t have extra oils/fats added to it.

 You may have adopted what you believe is the healthy eating habit of having oatmeal for breakfast almost every morning.
 If, because of your busy schedule, you usually scarf down a bowl of the convenient instant type, that’s where your healthy diet is getting derailed.
 According to Prevention, instant oatmeals typically contain added sugar and sodium as flavor enhancers.
 The better diet-healthy move is to boil up a pot of whole or steel cut oats and enhance the flavor yourself with fresh fruit, a sprinkle of cinnamon or a drizzle of honey.